arunsadhasivam/AIRepositories/Basics/AlgorithmList.md

 <details>
 <summary><h2>3.
 Deep Learning</h2></summary>

 **Why here:** Classical ML can't automatically learn features from raw pixels, audio, or long text sequences — you'd have to hand-engineer them.
-Deep Learning solves this by learning features directly from raw data, but it needs everything above (clean data, evaluation, regularization) to avoid massively overfitting on its huge parameter count.
+Deep Learning solves this by learning features directly from raw data, but it needs everything before it (clean data, evaluation, regularization) to avoid massively overfitting on its huge parameter count.

 **Unlocks:** The ability to learn features directly from raw, unstructured data.